foretspaisibles/bsdowl/README.md

 ## Getting started with a LaTeX document

-Here is how BSD Make Pallàs Scripts can help you to write your new article.
+Here is how BSD Owl Scripts can help you to write your new article.
 First of all, create a directory to hold your files and put your first version of your TeX source there.
 We assume for this example that you called it `mylastarticle.tex`.
 Along your file,